Poulpes/onboarding/README.md

 If you want to keep your Personal Google Drive Back Up and Sync functionalities: no problem.
 Just be sure to keep the Google Drive Back Up and Sync add-on installed and connect to your Google personal account.

 #### Calendar
+We use Google Calendar for planning and scheduling purpose.
 With your *@poulpe.co* you'll have access to:
 - everyone's calendar
 - the team calendar (named the Team Calendar / poulpe.co_8m31vtbdv5k9o20ck8r7m2emfg@group.calendar.google.com)

 The principles:
 - Fill in your calendar !
-It'We'll use it to check availability when scheduling meetings
+It'll be shared and everyone we'll use it to check your availabilities when scheduling meetings or events
+- Use the Team Calendar when creating an event concerning everyone in the team !

 #### Others: Slides, sheets